-Quality-affecting materials (e.g., calibration standards and chemicals) or services (e.g., calibration, analytical services, or other subcontracts for technical services) will be obtained in accordance with the SBMS subject area, "Purchasing Goods and Services" (PNNL 2007e).
-For this project, the majority of procurements will result in purchases of services such as drilling, sampling, and analytical services.
-All procurements will be obtained in accordance with the SBMS subject area, "Purchasing Goods and
+Project staff procuring quality-affecting materials (e.g., calibration standards, chemicals) or services (e.g., calibration, analytical services, or other subcontracts for technical services) will be obtained in accordance with the SBMS subject area, "Purchasing Goods and Services" (PNNL 2007e).
+For this project, the majority of procurements will result in purchases of services such as drilling, sampling, and analysis.
+All procurements will be obtained in accordance with the SBMS subject area, "Purchasing Goods and Services" (PNNL 2007e).
+SOWs for purchasing services shall be reviewed and signed by the project Quality Engineer to assure consistency of QA requirements specified to subcontractors with project quality standards in this plan.